-We came up with a concise guide to give you some details about the advantages and disadvantages of contracting vs employing.
-And give you a hand answering the following questions:
+We came up with a concise guide to give you some details.
+Let's start by answering the following questions:

-• What will my responsibilities be as a company when employing vs contracting?
+-What will my responsibilities be as a company when hiring an employee vs. a contractor?

 What is an employee?

-A) Somebody that gets a certain sum of money every month for fulfilling certain tasks.
+A) Somebody that gets a certain sum of money every month for fulfilling specific tasks.

 B) Somebody that owes you the result of their work.

-The answer is c) Neither.
-You might think that there are minimal differences between contracting vs employing.
-But according to the IRS, under common-law rules, an employee is anyone who performs services for you is your employee if you can control what will be done and how it will be done.
+You might think that there are minimal differences between contracting vs. employing.
+But according to the IRS , under common-law rules, an employee is anyone who performs services for you is your employee if you can control what will be done and how it will be done.
 This is so even when you give the employee freedom of action.
 What matters is that the employer has the right to control the details of how the services are performed.

 Main advantages of hiring an employee: